• Skip to primary navigation

 • salt and pepper to taste

-• 2-3 tablespoon canola oil for lazy frying in the oven
+• 2-3 tablespoon neutral oil for lazy frying in the oven

 Homemade Sticky Finger Sauce: